 - Shroud may seem cheap at first glance

 - A bit pricey

-For the next card, we come back to XFX, with a more serious performance-oriented solution that is the XFX RX 5700 XT Thicc III Ultra (we know, roll with it).
+For the next card, we come back to XFX, with a more serious performance-oriented solution.
+Meet the XFX RX 5700 XT Thicc III Ultra (we know — just roll with it).

 Visually, we have to say that the card looks quite impressive.
 With its rounded edges and the way that the shroud and the backplate come together, plus the metal grille on the side, the RX 5700 XT Thicc III Ultra comes across as a very serious model with a relatively low price tag attached.

-Then there’s the performance which, as you might have guessed, is a fair bit better than with most of the cheaper models.
+We’ll now talk about performance which, as you might have guessed, is a fair bit better than in most of the cheaper models.
 XFX has equipped this card with three fans and a hefty heatsink, both of which allow it to hit markedly higher clock speeds than most models.
 As a result, it runs both faster and quieter.

 - Great cooling and performance

 Our penultimate pick comes from MSI, and it’s a card that pretty much has it all — the MSI Radeon RX 5700 XT Gaming X.

 First, on the design front, you’ll notice that the RX 5700 XT differs quite a bit from MSI’s latest Nvidia Gaming X models.
 Where the Nvidia cards feature a black shroud with some sharp angles and, often, extensive RGB lighting, this card is something completely different.